 Students and employees are expected to abide by the generally accepted rules of electronic network etiquette.
 These include, but are not limited to, the following:

-- 1. System users are expected to be polite.
-They may not send abusive, insulting, harassing, or threatening messages to others. - 2.
-System users are expected to use appropriate language; language that uses vulgarities or obscenities, libels others, or uses other inappropriate references is prohibited.
+1. System users are expected to be polite.
+They may not send abusive, insulting, harassing, or threatening messages to others.